 While caffeine isn’t as addictive as some illegal drugs, it certainly is addictive both physically and psychologically as demonstrated from the withdrawal effects it can have on the body.
 One way to combat this is by ridding yourself of caffeine dependency by not drinking caffeine everyday.
 Try it out for a few days and perhaps you’ll find that you’ll be just fine without caffeine.

-So you don’t have to feel bad about drinking coffee (as long as it’s not loaded with sugar)!
+So you don’t have to feel bad about drinking coffee (as long as it’s not loaded with refined sugar)!
 The key is to have balance and moderation.
 Just listen to your body and see how you feel.